MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Fraud Volume** – The amount of confirmed fraudulent transactions on the observe rule.
 - **Non-Fraud Volume** – The amount of confirmed non-fraudulent transactions on the observe rule.
 - **Fraud Rate** – The percentage of fraud transactions out of the total confirmed fraud and non-fraud transactions on the observe rule.
-- **Send to Bank Volume (When applies)** – The number of transactions that were assessed by the observe rule and sent to the bank.
+- **Send to Bank Volume (when applies)** – The number of transactions that were assessed by the observe rule and sent to the bank.
-- **Bank Acceptance Rate (When applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the observe rule.
+- **Bank Acceptance Rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the observe rule.

 ### Overlap rule performance table view
 This view shows the percentage of overlap between the observe rule and clause and the decision rule and clause.
 Columns represent the decision rule and clause, and rows represent the observe rule and clause.